dargor/postgres_rainbow_tables/README.md

 ```
 cd sql/
-vim roles.sql # set a password, and add it to your ~/.pgpass file
+vim roles.sql # create the user in psql, and add its password to your ~/.pgpass file
 ./drop_db.sh # if you have a previous rainbows database
 ./create_db.sh
 cd ../